Biden bets on rapid COVID tests but they can be hard to find

 The Biden administration’s purchase plans should help stabilize supplies.
 But testing experts said the government could have stepped in months ago.

-“We can’t let the market determine our testing supplies, which is what happened here,” said Scott Becker of America's Public Health Laboratories.
+“We can’t let the market determine our testing supplies, which is what happened here,” said Scott Becker of the Association of Public Health Laboratories.
 “These tests are essential for public health purposes, so we have to have supply at all times.”

 Becker’s group and others have seen testing demand increasing for weeks.
 And while labs are still operating well below levels seen last winter, there are unknowns, including how Biden’s push for increased testing at schools and workplaces will impact them.

-Note: This story has been updated to correct the name of Becker's group to the Association of Public Health Laboratories.